 Description of the Microsoft WinPE boot process

 The Microsoft WinPE boot process can be controlled by the presence of an X:\Windows\System32\Winpeshl.ini file or the presence of a X:\setup.exe file.
 Here is my best guess after experimenting with a Win10 boot.wim #2 images (#2 is the image used for installs)…

-- Winpeshl.exe is run (required file - must not be deleted) - if winpeshl.ini exists the application(s) specified in X:\Windows\system32\winpeshl.ini are run.
+- Winpeshl.exe is run (Windows PE Shell – a required file – must not be deleted) – if winpeshl.ini exists any application(s) specified in X:\Windows\system32\winpeshl.ini are run.

 If the winpeshl.ini file exists but is invalid, a cmd shell will be opened and the process will stop.